WiseLibs/wise-workers/README.md

 - `pool.pendingTaskCount`: The number of pending tasks yet to be resolved.
 - `pool.destroyed`: Whether or not the thread pool is destroyed (boolean).

+#### Static properties

+- `ThreadPool.PHYSICAL_CORES`: The number of physical CPU cores detected on the machine.
+This number is used to calculate defaults for `minThreads` and `maxThreads` when constructing a ThreadPool.

 ## License

 [MIT](https://github.com/WiseLibs/wise-workers/blob/master/LICENSE)